Mythily Ramaswamy

 Mythily Ramaswamy (born 6 June 1954) is an Indian mathematician and professor in the Department of Mathematics at the TIFR Centre for Applicable Mathematics of the Tata Institute of Fundamental Research in Bangalore.
-Her research involves functional analysis and controllability of partial differential equations.
+Her research involves functional analysis and the controllability of partial differential equations.

 Education

-Ramaswamy was born near Mumbai, to a banking family, but moved often to other parts of India as a child.
+Ramaswamy was born near Mumbai to a banking family but moved often to other parts of India as a child.

 She obtained her doctorate in 1990 from Pierre and Marie Curie University in Paris.
-Her dissertation, Sur des questions de symetrie dans des problemes elliptiques [On questions of symmetry in elliptic problems] was supervised by Henri Berestycki.
+Her dissertation, Sur des questions de symetrie dans des problemes elliptiques [On questions of symmetry in elliptic problems], was supervised by Henri Berestycki.

 Recognition

 Ramaswamy was the 2004 winner of the Kalpana Chawla Award of the Karnataka State Council for Science and Technology, "given to a young woman scientist for achievements in the field of science and technology".

 She was elected to the Indian Academy of Sciences in 2007.
-She became a Fulbright Scholar for 2016–2017, funding her to visit Michael Renardy at Virginia Tech.
+She became a Fulbright Scholar in 2016–2017, which funded her to visit Michael Renardy at Virginia Tech.